zeldaret/tww/docs/decompiling.md

 }
 ```

-m2c isn't aware of field names/types defined in Ghidra or the decomp, but other than that, its output is almost perfect in this example.
+m2c isn't aware of field names/types defined in Ghidra or the decomp, but other than that, its output is pretty close.
 For comparison, here is the same function when fully decompiled and matching:

 ```c++
 /* 0000038C-00000410       .text getAnswer__10daSwTact_cFv */